Privacy Policy

 We work with lead generation partners who will pass us personal data about potential customers.
 If you have submitted your details to one of these partners, they will tell you if they are going to share your information with us.

-In rare circumstances, we might receive personal data from other third parties not mentioned above.
+We might also receive personal data from other third parties not mentioned above.
 This could include law enforcement and government authorities, if they make enquiries about you, or the Court if you are involved in legal proceedings with us.

-When you make an application, you voluntarily supply us with some of your personal data.
-This may include (among others) your contact information, employment details, financial information, identity information and marketing preferences.
-We also collect data that you voluntarily provide us with in communications that you have with us, and sometimes we might need to collect sensitive data about you.
+When you make an application or otherwise engage with us, you voluntarily supply us with some of your personal data.
+This may include (but is not limited to) your contact information, employment details, financial information, identity information and marketing preferences.
+We also collect data that you voluntarily provide us with in communications that you have with us, data we collect automatically when you use our website, and data we receive from third parties.
+Sometimes we might also need to collect sensitive data about you.

 Contact information

-Contact details that we ask you for, or that you provide to us, including your name (and any previous names), date of birth, address, previous addresses from the last three years, email address, contact telephone number.
+Contact details that we ask you for, or that you provide to us, including your name (and any previous names), date of birth, address, previous addresses from the last three years, email address and contact telephone number.
+This also includes any other contact details you may provide when interacting with our website, or when you contact us via email, social media, telephone or letter.

 Application details

 Information we ask you to provide as part of your application.
-This will be made clear in our application form, but could include details of your employment, your financial details and information about your identity (including identity confirmation documents).
+This will be made clear in our application form, but could include details of your employment (including your employment status and employer), your financial details (including income, outgoings, and existing credit commitments) and information about your identity (including identity confirmation documents such as your passport).

 Consent information